pranjalsingh03/Ruby-lern/variables/README.md

     ?\n                  # code for a newline (0x0a) 12345678901234567890 # Bignum

+<h2>Floating Numbers</h2>

+    Ruby supports floating numbers.
+They are also numbers but with decimals.
+Floating-point numbers are objects of class Float and can be any of the following −

+# Example

+    123.4                # floating point value
+    1.0e6                # scientific notation
+    4E20                 # dot not required
+    4e+20                # sign before exponential
 <h2>NOTE</h2>

 1. In Ruby, you CAN access value of any variable or constant by putting a hash (#) character just before that variable or constant.